majidmadadi/ProcessMonitor/README.md

 `ProcessMonitor.Console.exe [process_name] [lifetime_in_minutes] [interval_in_minutes]`

 Note:
+This code is compiled for windows only.
 If you get error run this command: `winrm quickconfig`